pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 Taking a very detailed look at Microsoft would take tens if not hundreds of hours, but could unveil significant flaws in the model and assumptions I used.

 I have built a model and I'm sure it can be improved.
-From here, I would probably wait for a year and revise my figures for growth rate, gross margin, etc. based on the actual results.
+From here, I would probably wait for a year and revise my figures for growth rate, gross margin, etc. based on the actual numbers.

 ## Appendix: why use the CAPM discount rate?